Chronic Pain

 The body responds to what it is repeatedly asked to do.
 Pain can be influenced by:

-Stress, sleep, and capacity
+Stress, Sleep, and Capacity

 Your nervous system is closely linked with sleep quality and stress response.
 When sleep is disturbed or stress levels remain high, the body can become less resilient.
 Many people notice that pain is harder to cope with during periods of poor sleep, high workload, or emotional strain.